Ihram: Clothing

+Ihram clothing (Ahram clothing) includes men's and women's garments worn by Muslim people while in a state of Iḥrām, during either of the Islamic pilgrimages, Hajj and/or ʿUmrah.
+The main objective is to avoid attracting attention.
+Men's garments often consist of two white unhemmed sheets (usually towelling material) and are universal in appearance.
+The top (the ridāʾ (رِدَاء)) is draped over the torso, and the bottom (the izār (إِزَار)) is secured by a belt; plus a pair of sandals.
+Women's clothing, however, varies considerably and reflects regional as well as religious influences, but they often do not wear special clothing or cover their faces.

+White ihram clothing is intended to make everyone appear the same, to signify that in front of God there is no difference between a prince and a pauper.
+Ihram also contributes to a feeling of unity that pilgrims have when they are in the city of Mecca, that they are all brothers and sisters joined to worship Allah.
+Although it is simply an item of clothing to be worn during the pilgrimage, there are many competing views on the proper wearing of ihram.
+For example, the exact number of days a pilgrim is required to wear ihram varies according to the type of pilgrimage the individual is performing.
+Ihram is typically worn during Dhu al-Hijjah, the last month in the Islamic calendar.

 Restrictions

 Wearing

 A man in the state of ihram must not tie knots or wear stitched items.
 Sandals and flip-flops may be stitched, but they should allow the ankle and back of the foot to be exposed (some other schools of thought also agree that the front of the foot must be shown as well).

 In the state of ihram, men are not allowed to cover their heads or parts of it with a cloth or headwear.

 In the state of ihram, women and men are prohibited from wearing gloves.

 Scents

 While in the state of ihram, a Muslim must not use any scents on the body or the robes.
 If the robe has been fouled by najas (نَجَس, dirty) material or has been wiped, rubbed or touched by scented liquids (intentionally), then a new iḥrām clothing must be worn, or the Umrah or Hajj will be invalid.